National Science Foundation

 Intramural Research Funding

-GW offices, including the Office of the Vice President for Research (OVPR), make funding available to support investigators and collaborative research groups:
+GW offices, including the Office of the Vice Provost for Research (OVPR), make funding available to support investigators and collaborative research groups:

 The Cross-Disciplinary Research Fund supports the establishment of collaborative partnerships within chartered research centers and institutes or between investigators from two or more schools.
 The goal is to support the development of successful proposals for federal funding.